-As the most common causes of Diarrhea are medicaments, microbes, and something ingested, the easiest way to prevent Diarrhea is:
+As the most common causes of Diarrhea are medication, microbes, and something ingested, the easiest way to prevent Diarrhea is:

-- Aim to prevent superfluous medicaments, foremost steroid and antibiotic blanket treatments greedily prescribed merely to suppress or palliate some symptoms without even bothering to identify the cause of the condition!
+- Aim to prevent superfluous medication, foremost steroid and antibiotic blanket treatments greedily prescribed merely to suppress or palliate some symptoms without even bothering to identify the cause of the condition!

 - Aim to prevent needless or excessive exposure to pathogens (untended dog parks, vicinity of bins or garbage disposals, in and around vet practices and animal clinics)